-The command line tool will collect a few pieces of information from you, like the name of your bot and your Botkit Studio token.
+The command line tool will collect a few pieces of information from you, like the name of your bot.
 Then, it will create a pre-configured and ready-to-customize bot project for you.

 Next, run the app from the project folder.
 It'll boot up and you'll be able to chat with the bot in your web browser!